 Listen, learn and practice

-Listen to bachata as much as you can in order to hear the rhythm and the changes in the music.
+Listen to bachata as much as you can in order to hear the rhythm and the energy changes in the music.
 Try to understand the mood, meaning and message of the music.
 Learn extended musicality to become an advanced dancer: Practice to hear the instruments (bongo, guira, guitar, bass and singer), identify the music part changes, translate the lyrics and learn the cultural rules.

 Yonathan&Virginia: The fancy triple step style